Gödöllő: After Communism

 In 1990, after the departure of the Soviet troops, the process of renovating the almost ruined Grassalkovich mansion house began, and although work continues, the majority of the Royal Palace is open to visitors as a museum and concert venue.

 During the 2011 Hungarian EU Presidency, informal international ministerial meetings were held in the Royal Palace.

 The town hosted The 10th ASEM Foreign Ministers' Meeting, an interregional forum of the 27 members of the European Union, the European Commission, the 10 members of the ASEAN Secretariat, China, Japan, and the Republic of Korea, India, Mongolia, Pakistan, Australia, Russia, New Zealand, Bangladesh, Norway and Switzerland.

-In 2016 (July 28 through August 6), Gödöllő hosted the Men's 2016 European Lacrosse Championships.
+In 2016 (28 July through 6 August), Gödöllő hosted the Men's 2016 European Lacrosse Championships.
 The championships consisted of 24 European nations.
 The matches for the tournaments were held on the ground of Szent István University.